-With regard to extending the remit of the GAA for ESG, Courtiers offer ethical strategies but not in the default fund as the fund charges exceed the charge cap.
-Courtiers include questions about ethical views on the Fact Find as ESG is becoming more topical with Employers and members.
-ESG factors are considered, where appropriate, at the initiation of an investment position and at all subsequent regular reviews.
-Monitoring is carried out at least annually.
-Engagement with companies is undertaken as appropriate and where standards are not met this may result in the sale of an investment.
-Proxy votes are exercised for all equities, paid external research is sourced and engagement with the relevant company may take place or the investment reviewed.
+With regard to extending the remit of the GAA for ESG, Courtiers offer ethical strategies to members and Employers but not in the default fund as the fund charges would exceed the charge cap.
+Courtiers include questions about ethical views on its Fact Find prior to take on of a client, as ethical funds and ESG are becoming more topical with Employers and members.

+Financial and non-financial ESG factors are considered, where appropriate, at the initiation of an investment position and all subsequent regular reviews; ESG monitoring is carried out by Courtiers at least annually.